IDEAS Grant Competition

 Foreign Policy Goal Focus: Civil Society, Journalism, and Education; Economic Development and Entrepreneurship; Global Health

-Project Summary: Lindenwood University will use its IDEAS grant to engage students typically underrepresented in study abroad, including student athletes, freshmen, Pell-grant eligible students, and historically underrepresented students through a virtual exchange program.
-The virtual exchange program will be in collaboration with the University of Mosul in Iraq and will utilize an adapted framework of the Collaborative Online International Learning (COIL) method in combination with virtual reality technologies.
-At least ten courses within the institution’s College of Arts and Humanities, College of Business and Entrepreneurship, and/or First Year Seminars will be selected to embed course-based virtual experiences into their curricula.
-Students studying human culture and society and marketing will experience a new and creative way of learning to enhance their world perspective and technological skill sets.
+Project Summary: Lindenwood University will use its IDEAS grant to expand study abroad access for those who are underrepresented in study abroad including student athletes, first-year students, and Pell-grant eligible students, through a virtual exchange program.
+In collaboration with the University of Mosul in Iraq, the virtual program will utilize an adapted framework of the Collaborative Online International Learning (COIL) method in combination with virtual reality technologies.
+IDEAS grant funding will support program development costs as well as travel costs for University of Mosul faculty to visit Lindenwood University.
+At least 10 courses within the institution’s College of Arts and Humanities, College of Business and Entrepreneurship, and/or first-year seminars will embed course-based virtual experiences into their curricula, allowing students to develop global perspectives and technological skills.

 Lone Star College